Dogru-Isim/Fast-Fingers/README.md

 * Takes a length from CLI and a text from the `texts` file, prints it to the screen with the choosen length.
 * If you type something wrong, it will turn into red.
-* If you press backspace, the red char will be replaced back to the originial one and you will continue from there (regular backspace behaviour)
+* If you press backspace, the red char will be replaced back to the original one and you will continue from there (regular backspace behaviour)